Read committee updates here.

 5) How will the renovation be financed?

-SAANC is planning to finance using the bank that currently holds our mortgage, as well as using capital campaign funds.
-SAANC recently elected a VP of Support (Brother Mark Harrison), a position which has been vacant for many years, to initiate targeted and long-term fundraising campaigns.
-The Chair of SAANC consolidated and provided to Bro Harrison over 5 years of member and donor data as a basis for this fundraising effort.
+SAANC is planning to finance using the bank that currently holds our mortgage, as well as using previously generated capital campaign funds in combination with a new capital campaign.
+The former Chair of SAANC consolidated over 5 years of member and donor data as a basis for fundraising efforts.
+Fundraising during a pandemic will be particularly sensitive, but we hope that our efforts will create a solid path forward.

 6) When will the renovations be completed?
 Will the house be use-able for Swing Out and/or GC 2021?